 One unexpected finding in our experiment was that the number of deutonymphs was highest when we harvested all of them, each week.
 Further, despite being harvested, deutonymph number increased as the experiment progressed.
 We can only speculate why this happened.
-Perhaps this overcompensatory response was because the per capita food availability increased as we removed individuals (Verhulst 1838, Schaefer 1954, Hilborn and Walters 1992), although we still only maximally removed a small percentage of the total population in the deutonymph harvesting treatments.
+Perhaps this overcompensatory response was because the per capita food availability increased as we removed individuals (Verhulst 1838, Schaefer 1954, Hilborn and Walters 1992), although we still only maximally removed a small percentage of the total population in the deutonymph harvesting treatments, and we did not see a similar overcompensatory response in the treatment where we harvested the same percentage of other juveniles.
+In fact, total population size increased as well so that per capita food intake rate would decline, cueing more individuals to develop into deutonymphs.
 It could also be simply a numerical response because mean total population size increased over the course of the experiment and thus there were more individuals that could develop into a deutonymph.
 Finally, the higher number of deutonymphs we found could also reflect eco-evolutionary dynamics in which another selection pressure, for example imposed by strong-density dependence (population size was highest in the 100% deutonymph harvesting treatment), opposed the effects of direct harvesting (Edeline & Loeuille 2021).
 Or, perhaps, because twice as many females emerge from deutonymphs than males (fighters) (Deere et al. 2015; Stewart & Smallegange in prep), removing deutonymphs reduces females and egg output, reducing density-dependence.
 Either way, failure to account for either of these eco-evolutionary processes might fundamentally hamper our ability to understand the expression of dispersal phenotypes.
+Another explanation is that it was the actual lack of deutonymphs and their olfactory cues that triggered deutonymph development.
+Olfactory cues are common in acarine mites.
+All acarines have a sensory site on their forelegs known as the “foretarsal sensory organ” and olfaction is one of this site’s functions (Carr & Roe 2016).
+If the harvesting of deutonymphs reduced the concentration of deutonymph olfactory cues, this could trigger more juveniles to develop into a deutonymph because, with fewer deutonymphs around, competition for attachment sites on insects is lower (deutonymphs disperse via phoresy on insects [Díaz et al 2000]).
+We realise, however, that this is speculation and olfactory cues produced by deutonymphs have yet to be tested in R. robini.
 Finally, in our previous studies (Smallegange & Coulson 2011; Deere et al. 2015), male deutonymphs always matured as a fighter, but here, increases in deutonymph numbers did not coincide with increases in fighter frequency.
 Perhaps this was because twice as many females emerge from deutonymphs than males (fighters) (Deere et al. 2015; Stewart & Smallegange in prep) so that our statistical analyses were unable to pick up significant differences in the few more fighters that emerged.
 It does highlight, however, that we still have some way to go to unravel the intricate links between deutonymph expression, alternative male phenotype expression and sex ratio and how they together drive population dynamics.